Electronic Frailty Index: Identifying People with Mild Frailty and Developing a Third Sector Led Response

 - Building relationships with the GP practice team, in particular the Practice Manager is key.
-Time spent face to face to build constructive ones is time well spent.
+It is worthwhile to invest face to face time to build constructive relationships.
 This has led to wider engagement opportunities with GP practices across Midlothian.

 - Recognising the barriers to access and identifying potential solutions as a team was an effective way to overcome difficulties as well as create a sense of project ownership.
 The follow-up phone calls offered a personal connection and made a difference to the uptake rates.

 - Having the right people on the steering group is crucial, especially if services are going to receive referrals as a result of the project.

 - Constantly reflecting and having the ability to adapt the approach/service quickly to meet the patient’s needs.